Radio Ga Ga: Certifications

-Influences
+Legacy

 American pop singer Lady Gaga credits her stage name to this song.
-She stated that she "adored" Queen, and that they had a hit called 'Radio Ga Ga'.
+She stated that she "adored" Queen, and that they had a hit called "Radio Ga Ga".
 "That's why I love the name".

+In Slovenia, the song was used for the opening and ending of a radio show with the same name – a satirical show with host Sašo Hribar – from the first broadcast in 1989 until the final broadcast on 8 September 2023 before Hribar's sudden death.

+In January 2023, singer Che Lingo sampled "Radio Ga Ga" for his single "My Radio".
+The song credits Queen and Roger Taylor as co-lead artists on the single.